 - Others express concern about your behavior

-Treatment Options for Benzodiazepine Abuse
+Treatment Options for Benzodiazepine Addiction

 Some drugs are safe to quit on your own, but benzodiazepines are not.
-Depending on the severity and the duration of benzodiazepine use disorder, treatment options range from inpatient treatment to outpatient treatment.
+Depending on the severity and the duration of benzodiazepine addiction, treatment options range from inpatient treatment to outpatient treatment.
 Psychotherapy, combined with medications, is the mainstay treatment for benzodiazepine abuse.
 A slow taper of benzodiazepines will be given to ease the withdrawal symptoms.
 It is quite common to switch from short-acting benzodiazepines to long-acting benzodiazepines such as Klonopin.
 This taper regimen prevents further complications associated with withdrawal effects.
-Tapering can last from two weeks to several months, depending on the severity of the benzodiazepine use disorder.
+Tapering can last from two weeks to several months, depending on the severity of the benzodiazepine addiction.
 Once you are out of the acute withdrawal phase and your tapering regimen seems to be working, it is possible to finish your taper at home.
 You should still undergo outpatient treatment for psychotherapy and breakthrough symptoms.
-If you are in treatment for benzodiazepine use disorder, it is important to not drink alcohol during this time as alcohol can worsen the withdrawal symptoms.
+If you are in treatment for benzodiazepine addiction, it is important to not drink alcohol during this time as alcohol can worsen the withdrawal symptoms.